 DAY 1: Calais to Pont a Mousson (270 miles).

 We readily admit to hating motorways.
 Motorways and motorcycles are a bad mixture.
 Our tours are based on using smaller local roads which enable you to enjoy your motorcycling experience on challenging roads and where you get to see the country you are traveling through in its proper light.
 Having said this, for the first 90 miles of day one we do use the motorway to get us out of Northern France but then after a short comfort break we are onto ‘D’ roads for the rest of the day.
 If there is sufficient time and the weather is good we will stop at the French First World cemetery at Verdun.
-In the evening, we have been regulars at the local and busiest restaurant in town - they are always very pleased to see us and the food is top notch.
+In the evening, we are regulars at the busiest restaurant in town - they are always very pleased to see us and the food is top notch.